inducer/relate/doc/content.rst

 .. _datespec:

-Specifying dates in CourseFlow
+Specifying dates in RELATE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In various places around its :ref:`YAML documents <yaml-files>`, CourseFlow allows dates to be specified.
+In various places around its :ref:`YAML documents <yaml-files>`, RELATE allows dates to be specified.
 The following formats are supported:

 * ``symbolic_name ordinal`` (e.g. ``lecture 13``) to refer to :ref:`calendear